-- 2. WPC will pay to Mandalay the following consideration for the purchase of the Properties consisting of Cash and Shares where: - a.
-The Cash will be paid at the closing of the transaction, in the amount of C\$3 million, and - b.
-WPC will issue 18 million common Shares to Mandalay, scheduled as; - i.
-6 million shares upon the closing, and, - ii.
-6 million shares on each of the next 2 anniversary dates of the closing. - c.
+- 2. WPC will pay to Mandalay the following consideration for the purchase of the Properties consisting of cash and shares where: - a.
+The cash will be paid at the closing of the transaction, in the amount of \$3,000,000; - b.
+WPC will issue 18,000,000 common shares to Mandalay, scheduled as; - i.
+6,000,000 shares upon the closing; and - ii.
+6,000,000 shares on each of the next two anniversary dates of the closing. - c.
 WPC will offer Mandalay the opportunity to participate in any financing such that Mandalay may maintain at least a 10% equity interest in WPC.
 This right will expire on commencement of commercial production from either Lupin or Ulu. - 3.
-In addition to the above, WPC will agree to issue to Mandalay a convertible note in the amount C\$1.6 million in consideration of the Ulu Gold Property environmental bond.
-The note will: - a. bear an annual interest of 6% that, if not paid annually in arrears, will accrue and be capitalized; - b. be unsecured and non-transferable; - c. for outstanding principal and interest, be convertible into WPC commons shares at the election of Mandalay where the shares will be convertible at C\$0.10 each and the minimum amount per conversion would be C\$200,000, and; - d. have a term of 4 years at the end of which period WPC would have the right to repay in cash any outstanding balance of the note. - 4.
+In addition to the above, WPC will agree to issue to Mandalay a convertible note in the amount \$1,600,000 in consideration of the Ulu Gold Property environmental bond.
+The note will: - a. bear an annual interest of 6% that, if not paid annually in arrears, will accrue and be capitalized; - b. be unsecured and non-transferable; - c. for outstanding principal and interest, be convertible into WPC commons shares at the election of Mandalay where the shares will be convertible at \$0.10 per share and the minimum amount per conversion would be \$200,000; and - d. have a term of four years at the end of which period WPC would have the right to repay in cash any outstanding balance of the note. - 4.
 WPC will make an aggregate cash payment equal to the equivalent of 10,000 ounces of refined gold, payable in 12 quarterly installments equal to the cash equivalent of 833 1/3 ounces of refined gold per quarter, based on the average gold price for each such quarter, beginning with the second quarter immediately following the full quarter after the commencement of Commercial Production. - 5.
 Beginning in the quarter after the completion of payment of the abovementioned 12 quarterly instalments, WPC will pay to Mandalay a royalty of 1% NSR on gold production mined from the Lupin property. - 6.
-Mandalay and WPC will agree to execute all such further documents or do all things necessary to implement and carry into effect the provisions and intent of the LOI including but not limited to execution of a Definitive Agreement. - 7.
-The closing for this transaction was intended to take place on or before May 15, 2015, however now will take place on such other date as mutually agreed to by the parties.
+As of November 30, 2015, the definitive agreement has not been finalized and the closing of the transaction will take place on such a date as mutually agreed to by the parties.